IGBIllinois/data-usage-reporting/README.md

 ## Overview

-This repository contains an automated pipeline for managing Biocluster storage data:
+This repository contains an automated pipeline for managing storage-usage data:

-1. **Scan** - Collect file metadata from GPFS directories (users, labs, groups)
+1. **Scan** - Collect file metadata from configured directories (users, labs, groups)
 2. **Summarize** - Process raw data into statistical summaries
 3. **Database** - Query MySQL for billing information
 4. **Visualize** - Generate PDF reports with usage charts
 5. **Notify** - Email personalized reports to users and supervisors

-The system is designed to run periodically (e.g., monthly) on the `dmanage.igb.illinois.edu` VM.
+The system is designed to run periodically (e.g., monthly) on a VM or server configured for the target environment.

 ## Features

-- **Multi-target scanning**: Scans user directories (a-z), lab directories, and group directories
+- **Multi-target scanning**: Scans user directories, lab directories, and group directories
 - **Configurable workflow**: JSON-based configuration for directories, scan types, and email settings
+- **Config folder overrides**: All Python scripts accept `--config-dir`; the default is `config`
 - **Intelligent statistics**: Tracks total storage, inactive files (>6 months), small files (<1KB), and yearly trends
 - **Database integration**: Fetches billing data from MySQL and merges with usage statistics
 - **Automated reporting**: Generates professional PDF visualizations with usage tables and charts